-App previews are videos that you can place within your app’s product page.
+App previews are videos that you can place on your app’s product page.
 It gives users an engaging look inside your app.
-You can add up to 3 30 second app previews.
+You can add up to three 30-second app previews.

 Choose relevant keywords

 Decide on keywords that are relevant to your app’s niche and functions.
-There is a 100 character limit for the keyword field, so choose wisely.
+There is a 100-character limit for the iOS keyword field, so choose wisely.
 Avoid repeating your app name, using singulars and plurals of the same word, category names, and the word “app.”

 Be unique!
 Apple’s not taking any wallflowers.
 They want apps that will wow App Store visitors.
 Your app doesn’t have to be, but it has to be at least memorable.
 Focus on what makes your app different.
 In the marketing world, we would call this your unique selling point (USP).